Ridwan05/Scalable-Secure-WebApp-Architecture/Readme.md

 ```

-- Create security for the RDS to allow access from within the VPC to the RDS
+- Copy this script into network.tf to create security for the RDS and allow access from within the VPC to the RDS

 ```